-The Founder’s Story
+The Founder’s story

-Over the course of 3 years, she saw 16 different medical specialists (all seen individually) racked up $100,000 in medical bills to no avail.
-They couldn’t figure it out.
-She was what you really don’t ever want to be – a tough case.
-Finally, the diagnosis was made.
-It had a rare disease that only affects 15,000 females.
+Eventually, the doctors were able to make a diagnosis.
+She had a rare disease that only affects 15,000 females.
 She was treated and is doing fine now, but her story inspired her brother to do something to help other people like her.

-Jared told me that CrowdMed’s “patented prediction market system” collects the bets and develops a list of the most likely diagnoses and solutions.
+Jared told me that CrowdMed’s “patented prediction market system” collects the bets and then develops a list of the most likely diagnoses and solutions.
 He doesn’t have any formal pilots or studies to validate his outcomes yet, but he said that the feedback they have from patients who have participated is that the crowdsourced diagnoses were correct 80% of the time.

 It will be very interesting to see how this plays out.
 There are instances of application of crowdsourcing to solve complex problems in other fields.
-One interesting example is the gaming software site, Foldit (whose tagline is “Solve Puzzles for Science”).
+One particularly fascinating example is the gaming software site, Foldit (whose tagline is “Solve Puzzles for Science”).
 Nature Outlook reports on the use of Foldit to solve a protein folding problem.
 Here is how they described it:

 “Following the failure of a wide range of attempts to solve the crystal structure of M-PMV retroviral protease by molecular replacement, we challenged players of the protein folding game Foldit to produce accurate models of the protein.
 Remarkably, Foldit players were able to generate models of sufficient quality for successful molecular replacement and subsequent structure determination.
 The refined structure provides new insights for the design of antiretroviral drugs.”